wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Creates Visually Appealing Captcha Images and Quizzes to Enhance and Secure your WordPress Comment/Log In Forms.
+Creates Visually Appealing Captcha Images to Enhance and Secure your WordPress Comment/Log-In Forms.
 Also includes Anti-Spam Protection.

 == Description ==

 The **AlphaOmega Captcha & Anti-Spam Filter** plugin is an effective and simple-to-use WordPress plugin that blocks spam and filters posted user **Comments** for inappropriate content.

-This plugin can also thwart automated attacks against your **Admin Log In** page.
+This plugin can also thwart automated attacks against your Wordpress **Admin Log-In** page.

-There are several **Captcha Types** from which to choose, including:
+Several **Captcha Types** are available from which to choose, including:

 * **Captcha Classica**
 * **Captcha Mathematica**